UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 USC Stats and Trends

-- USC has played nine games, with three wins against the spread.

-- The Trojans have yet to cover the spread this season when underdogs by 3 points or more.
+- The Trojans have yet to cover the spread this year when underdogs by 3 points or more.

-- USC's games this year have eclipsed the over/under four times in nine opportunities (44.4%).
+- USC's games this season have gone over the point total four times in nine opportunities (44.4%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.